 PUTNAM COUNTY REGULAR BOARD MEETING

-The regular meeting of the Putnam County Board was called to order at 5:30 P.M. on Monday, August 9, 2021, by County Board Chairman Charles Lenkaitis.
+The regular meeting of the Putnam County Board was called to order at 5:30 P.M. on Monday, August 08, 2022, by County Board Vice Chairman Steve Malavolti.
 The meeting was held in the courtroom at the Putnam County Courthouse in Hennepin, Illinois.
-The meeting was also available via Zoom.

-Roll Call was taken by the Clerk of the County Board with, Charles Lenkaitis, Anthony Rue, Floyd Holocker, and Steven Malavolti answering.
-Board member Luke Holly is absent.
+Roll Call was taken by the Deputy Clerk of the County Board with, Tony Rue, Steve Malavolti, and Luke Holly answering.
+Floyd Holocker and Charles Lenkaitis are absent.

 The Pledge of Allegiance was recited by all in attendance.

 Minutes: It was moved by board member Rue to approve the minutes from July 11, 2022, Regular Board Meeting.
 Board member Holly seconded the motion and the motion was carried on a roll call board vote of 3 ayes, 0 nays, and 2 absent.